 Entry Fee: None.

 How To Reach: The best way to reach is by hiring a private car or van as there are no direct buses to the temple.
-This temple is about a half an hour drive from the city of Hassan.
-Accommodation nearby: Hoysala Village Resort, Hotel Raama, Hotel Five elements etc.
+This temple is about half an hour’s drive from the city of Hassan.
+Accommodation nearby: Hoysala Village Resort, Hotel Raama, Hotel Five Elements etc.